mehfluffy/scientific-computing/README.md

 # Scientific computing

-A repository of algorithms I wrote during my bachelor's in science.
+A repository of useful algorithms written during my bachelor's in science.